Ghuspaithiya: Reception

-Dhaval Roy of The Times of India awarded the film 2.5 stars out of five.
+Dhaval Roy of The Times of India awarded the film 2.5 stars out of five and wrote "Despite a promising premise and a talented cast, Ghuspaithiya falls short of its potential.
+A tighter script and more nuanced direction could have transformed it into a gripping thriller.
+Instead, the film stands as a missed opportunity".
 A critic for Times Now rated the film 3/5 stars.
-Ganesh Aaglave of Firstpost gave the film 3 out of 5 stars.
+Ganesh Aaglave of Firstpost gave the film 3 out of 5 stars and wrote "On the whole, Ghuspaithiya deserves a watch for its relevant topic and for sharing pivotal insights into cyber crime".

 Mahpara Kabir of ABP News rated the film 3.5 out of 5 stars and wrote, "The film from director Susi Ganeshan, has generated significant buzz ahead of its release.
 Featuring a powerhouse cast including Vineet Kumar Singh, Urvashi Rautela, Akshay Oberoi, and Govind Namdev, this film promises not just entertainment but also a deep dive into the perils of cybercrime."
+ABP Live gave the movie an overall positive review and wrote "At the end of the film, you will realize how easily 'infiltrators' can destroy your life.
+If you want to see some of the best in great performances and ground-breaking content, then this is a film that you should not miss".